Byker estate: Postcode NE6 2DJ

 Around 2000 the city council was proactive in trying to revitalise the area.
 The East End Pool and Library introduced high quality leisure facilities to the area and a large purpose-built Morrisons store opened at the end of the Shields Road in 2002, providing jobs for unemployed people (a stated aim of the development).
 In 2001 the council formed a Multi Agency Problem Solving team to draw up a plan for the neighbourhood.
 This looked at what needed to be done and argued for resources to do it.

 In May 2003 the council’s budget included £1 million for security measures on the Byker estate including CCTV.
 New ways tenants could report crime were introduced.
 To improve neighbourhood management and reduce the fear of crime, the council introduced wardens in the Byker area including the Shields Road.
 The wardens scheme was later rolled out to other Newcastle residential estates.
-More recently, the community trust has, in partnership with the city council, set up a rapid response team to deal more quickly and efficiently with everyday issues such as fly-tipping, graffiti, dog fouling and littering.
+More recently, the community trust has taken this over and has a response team to deal quickly and efficiently with environmental issues (which can include fly-tipping, graffiti, dog fouling and littering as well as cutting the grass).

 - Neighbourhood wardens http://www.newcastle.gov.uk/environment/street-care-and-cleaning/neighbourhood-wardens

-- University of Newcastle research paper (2006) Social Housing as Cultural Landscape: A case study of Byker, Newcastle upon Tyne http://www.ncl.ac.uk/unescolandscapes/files/PENDLEBURYJohn.pdf
+University of Newcastle research paper (2006) Social Housing as Cultural Landscape: A case study of Byker, Newcastle upon Tyne (UNESCO conference paper), now located at http://studylib.net/doc/8244291/social-housing-as-cultural-landscape–a-case-study-of-byker

-Byker revisited Photograper and founder Amber member Sirkka-Liisa Konttinen returns to Byker which she originally documented in the 1970s.
+Byker revisited Photographer and founder Amber member Sirkka-Liisa Konttinen returns to Byker which she originally documented in the 1970s.
 See her images here: http://www.amber-online.com/exhibitions/byker-revisited

 “In Byker Revisited Sirkka invites the residents of the new Byker to imagine themselves in just one picture.
 Many are immigrants and asylum seekers from distant regions of the globe, who find themselves next door to a perplexing cultural diversity of local origin.
 Through her portraits, Sirkka draws together singular lives into a virtual community, interweaving it with the community that was lost in the name of progress.”